sdesalas/vue-client-loader/README.md

 # vue-loader.js

-Vue Loader is a client-side module loader used to turn `.vue` files into browser components.
+Vue Loader is a client-side module loader used to turn `.vue` files into HTML components.

 No dependencies or build toolchains required.